 Assistant to the CEO

-In order to continue to flourish and provide opportunities for some 5500 participants, young people from 5 – tertiary age, teachers and senior arts practitioners, SGCNZ is restructuring its staffing.
-This is also to future-proof the organisation with succession planning in mind.
+In order to continue to flourish and provide opportunities for some 5500 participants, young people from 5 – tertiary age, teachers and senior arts practitioners, SGCNZ is working on future-proofing the organisation with succession planning in mind.

 With its strong focus on education, SGCNZ has organised its annual Regional University of Otago Sheilah Winn Shakespeare Festivals (SGCNZ UOSWSF) throughout the country since 1992.
 There are now 24 regions, involving over half the schools with secondary students nationwide and HomeSchoolers.
-The National SGCNZ UOSWSF is a complete 'package' of workshops, talks, performing and attending performances.
+This year, because of COVID-19, these were held digitally for the first time.
+The National SGCNZ UOSWSF was also digital.
+Some Workshops were offered electronically, while others may be presented over a weekend later in the year.

 SGCNZ National Shakespeare Schools Production comprises an intensive residential week for 46 students selected from the Festivals and Costume and Music Competition winners.